COFREND/ONDE-format/File format.md

 As for specimens, if both velocities (Longitudinal and shear) are not available, the missing one should be replaced by a NaN).

-/\* TODO : check the Probe table to see if extra information should be added\*/

 ### Acquisition trajectory